Political persecutees are afforded asylum

 The right to asylum enjoys constitutional status in Germany.

-In accordance with Article 16a of the Basic Law (GG) of the Federal Republic of Germany, politically persecuted persons can be granted asylum in Germany.
+Political persecutees are afforded asylum in Germany in accordance with Article 16a of the Basic Law (GG) of the Federal Republic of Germany.

-As in many other countries, asylum law in Germany is not only guaranteed on the basis of the obligation under international law arising from the Geneva Convention on Refugees of 1951, but also has constitutional status as a fundamental right.
+As in many other countries, the right to asylum is guaranteed in Germany not only on the basis of the obligation under international law arising from the Geneva Convention on Refugees of 1951, but also has constitutional status as a fundamental right.
 It is the only fundamental right that is only accorded to foreign nationals.

-Persecution is considered to be political if it causes specific violations of rights to the individual – in connection with his political convictions, his choice of religious belief or intangible characteristics that mark him out as being different – that, due to their intensity, exclude that person from the general peace framework of the state unit.
-Asylum law serves to protect human dignity in a more comprehensive sense.
+Persecution is considered to be political if it causes specific violations of rights to the individual – in connection with his/her political convictions, choice of religious belief or intangible characteristics that mark him/her out as being different – which, due to their intensity, exclude that person from the general peace framework of the state unit.
+The right to asylum serves to protect human dignity in a more comprehensive sense.

 General emergency situations such as poverty, civil wars, natural disasters or a lack of prospects are therefore ruled out as reasons for granting asylum.
-The guarantee of subsidiary protection comes into consideration in certain circumstances.
+The guarantee of subsidiary protection can be considered in certain circumstances.

 Recognition as being entitled to asylum is excluded in the event of entry to Germany via a safe third country.
 This also applies in cases where a return to that third country is not possible, such as where the country is not specifically known due to a lack of corresponding information from the asylum applicant.